 - Nominee’s latest CV

 - Two supporting letters

-The deadline for nominations is July 1 in the year preceding the MS&T conference.
-For the first year, 2020, the deadline for nominations is August 1.
+The deadline for nominations is January 31 in the year preceding the MS&T conference.

 Nominations, including a written statement of the nominee’s qualifications and contributions, should be sent to the division chair: